dart-lang/site-www/src/codelabs/iterables.md

 Behind the scenes, the for-in loop uses an [iterator]({{site.dart_api}}/stable/dart-core/Iterable/iterator.html).
-You rarely see the [Iterator API][iterator class] used directly, however, because for-in is easier to read and understand, and less prone to errors.
+You rarely see the [Iterator API][iterator class] used directly, however, because for-in is easier to read and understand, and is less prone to errors.
 {{site.alert.end}}

 {{site.alert.secondary}}
 **Key terms:**
-* **Iterable**: the Dart [Iterable][iterable class] class.
+* **Iterable**: The Dart [Iterable][iterable class] class.
 * **Iterator**: An object used by `for-in` to read elements from an `Iterable` object.
-* **for-in loop**: an easy way to sequentially read elements from an `Iterable`.
+* **for-in loop**: An easy way to sequentially read elements from an `Iterable`.
 {{site.alert.end}}

 ### Example: Using first and last

 In some cases, you only want to access the first or the last element of an `Iterable`.

-With the `Iterable` class you can't access to the elements directly, so you can't call to `iterable[0]` to access the first element.
-Instead, you can use the method `first` which will return the first element.
+With the `Iterable` class, you can't access the elements directly, so you can't call `iterable[0]` to access the first element.
+Instead, you can use the method `first`, which returns the first element.

-As well, you can't use the operator `[]` to access the last element, but you can use the method `last`.
+Also, with the `Iterable` class, you can't use the operator `[]` to access the last element, but you can use the method `last`.

 {{site.alert.warn}}
-  Because accessing the last element of an iterable requires stepping through all the other elements, **`last` can be slow.**
+  Because accessing the last element of an Iterable requires stepping through all the other elements, **`last` can be slow.**
 {{site.alert.end}}

-Accessing to the `first` or `last` element of an empty `Iterable` will throw a [StateError][StateError class].
+Accessing to the `first` or `last` element of an empty `Iterable` throws a [StateError][StateError class].

 [//]: https://gist.github.com/f3d96039195566d934a966390ea4ad62